 I remember Manoj uncle’s son once said - “Hi Aunty, pleath thit here”.
 I smiled at him.
 But the confused mind wondered for a moment what he actually meant.
-I looked at uncle puzzled; he conveyed what the sweet little boy wanted to convey.
+I looked at uncle puzzled; he told me what the sweet little boy wanted to convey.
 The little boy meant was very sweet to say “Please sit here”.
 It is not uncommon to see some children “lisping”.
 We will discuss about Lisping - Signs, Symptoms & Treatment.

 What is Lisping?
-Signs & Symptoms
+Signs And Symptoms

 Lisping can occur in 4 different ways – Interdental, Dentalized, Lateral & Palatial.

 - Interdental lisp - This occurs when the tongue protrudes in-between the front teeth and the 's' or 'z' is pronounced like 'th'.

 - Dentalized lisp or dentalized production -It occurs curs when the tongue pushes against the front teeth.

 - Lateral lisp -It occurs when the the air flows around the tongue, which is in the normal position to produce the 'l' sound.